Romans Chapter 8

 13. And likewise also, the Spirit helps our weakness, for we don’t *know what we should pray for as is proper, but the Spirit Himself intercedes with groanings that can’t be expressed in words.

-14. And the One who searches hearts *knows what’s in the mind of the Spirit, because He intercedes on behalf of the saints before God.
+14. And the One searching hearts *knows what’s in the mind of the Spirit, because He intercedes on behalf of the saints before God.

-15. And we *know that [God] works all things together for good to the men who ^love God, to the men who are being called according to His purpose,
+15. And we *know that [God] works all things together for good to the men ^loving God, to the men being called according to His purpose,

 16. because those whom He knew beforehand, He also appointed beforehand to be conformed to the image of His Son, for Him to be the firstborn among many brothers.

-17. And who He appointed beforehand, these He also called.
-And who He called, these He also made righteous.
-And who He made righteous, these He also glorified.
+17. And whom He appointed beforehand, these He also called.
+And whom He called, these He also made righteous.
+And whom He made righteous, these He also glorified.

 Nothing can separate us from God